-We hosted an online workshop and Q&A session for all potential applicants and supervisors on Thursday 5 November 2020.
-The slides from this session are available on request.
+We will be hosting an online workshop and Q&A session for all potential applicants and supervisors on Wednesday 20 October 2021 between 11am-12pm.
+You can join the online workshop via Zoom.
+The workshop will be recorded and will be available on request.
 Please contact the Graduate Administrator in the department to which you are applying, or email the PGRE Team.

 You will receive subject-specific and advanced training, whilst undertaking your research in an innovative, ground-breaking and empowering research environment, amongst our thriving postgraduate community.
 You'll also be provided with opportunities for overseas visits and fieldwork, attending and presenting at conferences and events, academic publishing and work placement opportunities.

 SeNSS Studentship Funding supports both full- and part-time study, and covers:

 Project title: The drivers of demand for intellectual property (IP) instruments in the UK

 Institution details: Essex Business School, Department of Economics, University of Essex

 Degreestructure: either a three-year PhD programme (+3), or a one year Masters degree followed by a three-year PhD programme (1+3)